ProtoconNet/protocon-general-doc/docs/start/intro.rst

     $ cd mitum-currency

-    $ go build -ldflags="-X 'main.Version=v0.0.1-tutorial'" -o ./mc ./main.go
+    $ go build -ldflags="-X 'main.Version=v0.0.1-tutorial'" -o mitum ./main.go

-    $ ./mc version
+    $ ./mitum version
     v0.0.1

+* The installation method is the same for other models.

-| To see all instructions of Mitum Currency, refer to :ref:`cli`.
+| To see all instructions of Mitum and its models, refer to :ref:`CLI`.